clouds.yaml authentication method.

 ”Cloud ‘name’ not found in clouds.yaml” Error

-This error occurs when the specified cloud name doesn’t exist in clouds.yaml:
+This error occurs when the specified cloud name doesn’t exist inclouds.yaml:

 Solution: